 Are you ok with making mistakes?

-While most of us haven’t driven under a low clearance bridge that sliced off the top 2 feet of our RV, just about every full-time RVer has done something stupid.
-It isn’t a question of ‘if’ – it’s a question of ‘when’.
+While most of us haven’t driven under a low clearance bridge that sliced off the top two feet of our RV, just about every full-time RVer has done something stupid.
+It isn’t a question of if—it’s a question of when.
 Stories such as leaving the faucet to drip on a cold night so the pipes don’t freeze, and waking up to a flood because the gray tank was closed are par for the course with full-time RVers.

 RVs are not like sticks and bricks houses.
 They have their own set of tasks that must be done in a certain way or there will be trouble.
 For all of your checklists and self-idiot-proofing techniques, you won’t get it right 100% of the time.

 What this means is that if you’re the type of person who has a problem if the lawnmower runs over the garden hose and destroys it (especially if your neighbor is watching), full-time RVing is going to be a challenge.
 If your reaction is to rummage through the garage until you find a coupler and some hose clamps and call it good, then you’re going to be just fine as a full-timer.